dementive/leftwm-dementive/README.md

 Simple [leftwm](https://github.com/leftwm/leftwm) theme with just enough to have a functional system.

+The css customizations I use for firefox and a rofi theme are also included.

 # Features

 1. Small red borders only on focused window.